Installing the Moodle integration with Microsoft Teams

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser.

-- Login to your O365 Administrator account in the pop-up window.
+- Login to your Microsoft 365 administrator account in the pop-up window.

-- Enter the name of the Azure AD Application (Ex.
-Moodle/Moodle plugin).
+- Enter the name of the Azure AD Application (e.g., Moodle/Moodle plugin).

-- Enter the URL of your Moodle server.
+- Enter the URL for your Moodle server.

 - Copy the Application ID and Application Key generated by the script and save them.

 Next you'll need to add the

 Keyto the Microsoft 365 Moodle Plugin.
 Return to the plugin administration page (Site administration ➡ Plugins ➡ Microsoft 365 Integration).

 On the Setup tab add the Application ID and Application Key you copied previously, then select Save changes.